More of the hard facts

 Home

-Linköping is a by international standards small town with its 144 000 inhabitants, but it is home and it has most of what I crave.
+Linköping is a by international standards small town with its 164 000 inhabitants, but it is home and it has most of what I crave.
 If I can avoid it I will never move away from here for any longer periods.
 Linköping is home to Saab Aircraft and civilian planes like Saab 340 & 2000 were built here.
-All Saab military aircraft are also developed and built in Linköping.
-The only official Swedish Air Force Museum is also situated here and I used to be the administrator of the technical platform for their website :)
+All Saab military aircraft were also developed and built in Linköping.
+The only official Swedish Air Force Museum is also situated here and I used to be the administrator of the technical platform for their first website :)

 Travel

 My mother brought me along abroad for the first time when I was 4½ years old and ever since that day we have been making 1-2 trips abroad every year.
-This leads to me having visited some 35+ different countries to date.
+This leads to me having visited some 40 different countries to date.

-Finland, Norway,Denmark, Iceland, Estonia, Latvia, Germany, Bulgaria, Belgium, The Netherlands, Great Britain, Ireland, France, Italy, Spain, Greece, Tunisia, Turkey, Israel, Morocco, Gambia, United Arab Emirates, Indonesia, Singapore, Thailand, Malaysia, Australia, Mexico, U.S.A, Fiji, India, Nepal... heck, I don't remember them all :)
+Finland, Norway, Denmark, Austria, Iceland, Estonia, Latvia, Germany, Bulgaria, Belgium, The Netherlands, Great Britain, Ireland, France, Italy, Spain, Greece, Tunisia, Turkey, Israel, Morocco, Gambia, United Arab Emirates, Indonesia, Singapore, Thailand, Malaysia, Russia, Australia, Mexico, U.S.A, Fiji, India, Nepal... heck, I don't remember them all :)

 I love to get away but I don't really enjoy basking in the sun all that much.
 I wanna see and experience the country, but I still wanna feel that I'm on vacation so I don't go backpacking/trekking really either.
 Arranged tours and excursions is more my thing with a little adventure on top.

 In the mid-80's I spent 3 summers in the south of England, more exactly in Brighton (1985), Hastings (1986) and Eastbourne (1987).
 These trips were so called "language travel", that is the purpose was to study English and stay with an English host-family.
 These trips are among the best things that I have ever done, they are actually among the really bright spots of my life.
 I highly recommend them to anyone!
+The last trip to Eastbourne had a different profile as it was a course for aspiring charter tour guides.
+It was me and 29 girls in the class.
+As it turned out, I beat them all and graduated as #1!
+But in all fairness I had a lot of pevious travel experience that most of them did not.

 Photography